Seoul Foreign School: Extracurricular activities

 SFS Middle School participates in an area Spelling Bee, KMO and other clubs.
-There are also sports and other after-school activities, such as the Jazz Band/Ensemble, chess club, instrumental private lessons.
+There are also sports and other after-school activities, such as the Jazz Band/Ensemble, chess club, instrumental private lessons, and yearbook club.
 Film club is also a popular club that meets on Mondays to create films and at the end of the year, hosts a film festival with all of the profit going to GIN (Global Issues Network).
 Additional activities are sponsored by each division's "Senate", or Student Council.
 These activities include dances, swims and various other events throughout the school year.
 The Boys Varsity Soccer Team is known for their multiple wins in the two competitions the team participates in: KAIAC and APAC.

 The 2010-2011 Girls Varsity Soccer Team of Seoul Foreign School won the All-Girls APAC Super Tournament hosted by Shanghai American School Pudong, beating 12 other teams, undefeated.

 Christian emphasis

 SFS seeks to model Christianity through the hiring of exceptional and experienced educators who are also practicing Christians.
 The influence of Christianity originated in 1912 when missionaries first founded the school and continue today.
 The school is not affiliated with a particular denomination or church, nor are students required to come from religious backgrounds.
-Students from Grade 6-12 are required to take a mandatory Christian Studies course regardless of their religious backgrounds.
+Students from Grade 6-10 are required to take a mandatory Religious Studies course regardless of their religious backgrounds.